MaZDrew/alberta-innovates-ts-ml-covid/README.md

 # Albert Innovates Covid-19

 This project was created for https://albertainnovates.ca/impact/newsroom/covid-19-hackathon/.
-The aim of this project was to provide a better understanding of the impacts of Covid-19.
-We decided to make a LSTM (Long Short Term Memory) Model that can predict the next week of data given some data from the past.
+The aim of this project was to provide predictions of future COVID-19 statistics via machine learning.
+We decided to make a LSTM (Long Short Term Memory) Model that runs 'n' simulations for each statistic of interest, and then averages them out for the "final" prediction.

 The Covid-19 dataset for this project is provided from https://covidapi.info.